The Curry Soup

 And yet what is “authentic” food?
 Surely that curry soup was authentic to its place, a product of a particular, local history.
 Cuisine is a local affair, mostly.
 And it evolves within places.
 It isn’t about origins.
 Chili peppers may have originated in south America, but that does not mean that their use in Asian cuisines, or indeed in southern Italy, is inauthentic.
 Cook a dish in the same way for a few generations, and it will become “authentic.”

 Italian cooking is a case in point.
 Most of what we know today as “Italian” is peasant cooking, specific to region, town, parish.
 Italians tend to be cooks rather than chefs—they repeat household recipes rather than invent new ones.
-But there was a time, before the late nineteenth century, when upper-class Italian cooking depended on French traditions, on elaborate condiments and the extensive use of spices.
+But there was a time, before the late nineteenth century, when upper-class Italian cooking depended on French traditions, on elaborate condiments, and on the extensive use of spices.
 Italians have forgotten about spices now.
 But they cling on to what they believe to be their traditions, however recent these traditions may happen to be.
-And it is fair to say that experiments and combinations are not the forte of countries whose culinary traditions are rich, the beneficiaries of a long social and agricultural history.
+And it is fair to say that experiments and combinations are not the forte of countries like Italy or France whose culinary traditions are rich, the beneficiaries of a long social and agricultural history.
 (This history is multiple, however.
 As with language, national cuisines are replete with borrowings from invaders.)

 The variety of produce in Italy explains to some extent the regionalism of its cuisine: authenticity there means truth to regional tradition.
 The Bolognese do not make their tortellini in the same way as the Ferrarese.
 And the differences are reinforced insofar as Italians are adamant about rules, rigid about what is “not done” for no reason external to the rule.
 Some rules apply everywhere: throughout the peninsula you will be reprimanded for eating pasta after soup, for instance, since pasta is traditionally a minestra, a sort of soup really.
 This is because, once upon a time, pasta was eaten scotta, over-cooked and soupy, in a way that would seem shocking and “not done” today.